nextgis/docs_ngcom/source/webmap_create.rst

    :align: center
    :width: 20cm

-   Description and legend of a Web map
+   Description and legend for a Web map